Key takeaways

 • VA loans come with closing costs, which include the origination fee, funding fee, discount points and other fees for your home loan.

-• VA closing costs can range from 1 to 6 percent of your loan, but the seller may pay up to 4 percent of the home’s purchase price in closing costs.
+• VA closing costs can range from 1 to 6 percent of your loan, but the seller may pay up to 4 percent for you.

-• You can roll the VA funding fee into your loan principal to avoid paying it upfront at closing, but this move will cost you more in interest over the loan term.
+• You can roll the VA funding fee into your loan principal to avoid paying it upfront, but this move will cost you more in interest over the loan term.

 Do VA loans have closing costs?

-VA loan closing costs are all the fees associated with originating a VA loan.
+VA loan closing costs are all the fees associated with originating a loan that’s insured by the U.S. Dept. of Veterans Affairs (VA).
 These generally include:

-• Funding fee – This one-time charge, which is on most VA loans, is based on the type of VA loan (for example, purchase or refinance), the total amount being borrowed, your down payment and whether you’ve previously had a VA loan.
-The funding fee for purchase loans ranges from 1.25 percent to 3.3 percent.
+• Funding fee – This one-time charge is based on the type of VA loan (for example, purchase or refinance), the total amount being borrowed, your down payment (should you choose to make one) and whether you’ve previously had a VA loan.
+The funding fee for purchase loans ranges from 0.5 percent to 3.3 percent.
 You can roll this fee into your loan or pay it out-of-pocket at closing.

 • Discount points – Borrowers can opt to purchase points to lower the interest rate on their VA loan.
 This is an added upfront cost paid at closing, which allows you to secure a rate lower than the par rate.